mimas-data/mimas_site/senseiver_explainer/readme.md

 This project is designed for specific academic purposes.
 However, contributions for expanding its scope or improving its accuracy are welcome.
 Please follow the contributing guidelines listed in `CONTRIBUTING.md`.

 ## License
-This project is licensed under the [MIT License](LICENSE.md) - see the `LICENSE.md` file for details.
+This project is licensed under the [GPL-2.0 license](https://github.com/mimas-data/senseiver_explainer/blob/main/LICENSE) - see the `LICENSE.md` file for details.

 ## Acknowledgments
 - Credit to the authors of the original academic paper and creators of the associated YouTube video.